 What To Serve With Sweet Potato Potato Salad

 Add some protein to this healthy potato salad and you’ve got a balanced meal.
-Here are a few recipes to try:
+Here are some of my favorite recipes to try:

 - Grilled Cilantro Lime Chicken Wings – These wings are seriously finger licking good!